Experimental study of the magnetic field distribution and shape of domains near the surface of type-I superconductors in the intermediate state: EXPERIMENTAL TECHNIQUE AND SAMPLES

 To stop muons outside the sample we used a layer of nitrogen deposited on the sample surface from the vapor phase; muons were implanted and stopped in this layer.
 The rate of N$_2$ deposition is determined by the sample temperature and pressure of nitrogen gas filling the cryostat.
 In our case the rate was close to 50 nm/min.
-Then the thickness of the N$_2$ layer is determined by the deposition time, i.e. by the time during which the cryostat is filled with nitrogen.
-Upon completing measurements with one layer, it was removed by heating the sample to $\sim$30 K. Then the sample was cooled back to the original temperature and a new nitrogen layer was deposited.
-In all these "outside" measurements, energy of the muons was 14 keV; the average muon stopping depth in the N$_2$ layer was 170 nm, as calculated with the program TRIM.SP \cite{Eckstein,Morenzoni_2002}.
+Then the thickness of the N$_2$ layer is determined by the deposition time, \textit{i.e.,} by the time during which the cryostat is filled with nitrogen.
+Upon completing measurements with one layer, it was removed by heating the sample to $\sim$30 K. Afterwards the sample was cooled back to the original temperature and a new nitrogen layer was deposited.
+In all these ''outside`` measurements, the energy of the muons was 14.3 keV; the average muon stopping depth in the N$_2$ layer was 170 nm, as calculated with the program TRIM.SP \cite{Eckstein,Morenzoni_2002}.
+A graph for stopping distances of muons in solid nitrogen is provided in the Appendix below.

 Muons stopping in solid nitrogen may capture an electron to form the hydrogen-like muonium state.
-The precession frequency of muonium is about hundred times faster compared to Larmor precession of the muon, and cannot be observed in the field range of the experiment.
-In the deposited N$_2$ layer the fraction of muons precessing at its Larmor frequency is between 40\% and 50\% \cite{Prokscha_2007}, causing a corresponding reduction of the amplitude $A_{TB}$ of the precession signal.
+The precession frequency of muonium is about hundred times faster compared to the precession frequency of the muon, and cannot be observed in the field range for the current LE-$\mu$SR setup.
+In the deposited N$_2$ layer the fraction of muons precessing at its Larmor frequency is about 40 to 50\% \cite{Prokscha_2007}, causing a corresponding reduction of the amplitude $A_{\rm TB}$ of the precession signal.

 We used two indium film samples In-A and In-C. Each film was deposited on a polished sapphire disc of 60 mm in diameter.
 Simultaneously a few smaller size samples were fabricated for the film characterization.
-Thickness (residual resistivity ratio) of the In-A and In-C films is 3.86 $\mu$m (610) and 2.88 $\mu$m (570), respectively.
-The film In-A was the same film which was used as In-A sample in \cite{MM} (i.e samples used in \cite{MM} and in this work were deposited simultaneously).
+The thickness (residual resistivity ratio RRR) of the In-A and In-C films is 3.86 $\mu$m (610) and 2.88 $\mu$m (570), respectively. \tb{The thickness of the In-A film was measured using optical interference profiler, and the thickness of the In-C film was measured with calibrated ultrasonic sensor.} The elastic mean path is 12 and 11 $\mu$m for the In-A and In-C films, respectively.
+The mean free path was calculated from the measured RRR with use of data \cite{Serin} for the product of the mean free path and resistivity at room temperature \cite{purity}.
+The film In-A was the same film which was used as In-A sample in \cite{MM} (\textit{i.e.,} samples used in \cite{MM} and in this work were deposited simultaneously).
 Details for the films fabrication and a typical image of the film surface are available in \cite{NL}.